Bellevue dominates Van Buren

-Bellevue raced to a big lead and never looked back in a 60-29 win over Van Buren on Dec.
-18 in Ohio girls high school basketball.
+Bellevue dominated from start to finish in an imposing 60-29 win over Van Buren on Dec.
+18 in Ohio girls high school basketball action.

+In recent action on Dec.
+9, Van Buren faced off against Liberty Center.

 We want your feedback on the accuracy and quality of this article.
 Take a 1-minute survey and be registered to win a $25 Visa gift card.